 Once the ice has a certain thickness, they deploy ice profilers.
 Think of this equipment as a sort of radar.
 It sends out a signal. the signal reacts to the discontinuity at the ice -water interface.
 The return signal depends on the ice thickness underneath.
 The measurements serve to determine the safest, and hopefully longest lasting route.

-Of course, the area has to be cleaned up after breakup.
-Thus, these companies hire students to collect log sheets and other things that may have been blown away when opening the doors of trucks.
+Of course, the companies have to clean-up the area after breakup.
+To fulfill this obligation, these companies hire students to collect log sheets and other things that the wind blew away when opening the doors of trucks.

 Have you ever washed yourself with ice-cold water from a river or washed yourself with snow?